-We organise the PSHE and citizenship curriculum in a variety of ways.
-We use the new curriculum.
-However, we are flexible in the way this is delivered.
-Sometimes, for example when dealing with issues in drugs education, we teach PSHE and citizenship as a discrete subject.
-On other occasions, we introduce PSHE and citizenship topics through teaching in other subjects.
-For example, when teaching about local environmental issues in geography, we offer pupils the opportunity to find out who is responsible for the maintenance and upkeep of local parks and cycle paths.
-Also, as there is a large overlap between the programme of study for religious education and the aims of PSHE and citizenship, we deliver a considerable amount of the PSHE and citizenship curriculum through our religious education lessons as part of our come and see program.
+We organise the PSHE curriculum in a variety of ways.
+We ensure that the children are meeting the government compulsory guidelines by using the 'My life' scheme of work for support.
+It is taught flexibly through discreet lessons, within other relevant subjects as well as throughout the school day when situations arise.
+For example- On other occasions, when teaching about local environmental issues in geography, we offer pupils the opportunity to find out who is responsible for the maintenance and upkeep of local parks and cycle paths.
+Also, there is a large overlap between the programme of study for religious education and the objectives of the PSHE curriculum.

-We also develop PSHE and citizenship through various activities and whole-school events.
+We also develop PSHE through various activities and whole-school events.
 For example, the school council representatives from each form meet regularly to discuss school matters.
-We offer residential visits in Key Stage 2 to Winmarleigh Hall and ColomendyWinmarleigh Hall and Colomendy, where there is a particular focus on developing pupils' self-esteem and giving them opportunities to develop leadership skills and positive group work.
+We offer residential visits in Key Stage 2 to Winmarleigh Hall and Colomendy, where there is a particular focus on developing pupils' self-esteem and giving them opportunities to develop leadership skills and positive group work.